SystemsApproach/security/firewall.rst

   using Anubis, an open source web application firewall, to ensure that a human, and not an AI bot trying to scrape their content, is at other end of every HTTP request.*

+For an IDS/IPS that uses packet signatures to be effective, the set of potential attacks need to have been spotted in the wild and analyzed so that suitable rules can be formulated.
+Sharing rules among a community of users helps to speed up this process, and commercial IDS/IPS systems typically come with a subscription to a frequently-updated rules database.
+(See the Snort website referenced above for an example set of community rules.)

 Another approach to using signatures is to look for *anomalies*—patterns in the behavior of traffic that somehow stand out